yvelikova/axway-open-docs/content/en/docs/apigtw_install/multi_datacenter_config.md

 "linkTitle": "Multi-datacenter configuration",
 "weight":"32",
 "date": "2019-10-02",
-"description": "This page describes the recommended configuration for each API Management data type.
-It explains the following for each data type:"
+"description": "Learn the recommended configuration for each API Management data type."
 }

 This page describes the recommended configuration for each API Management data type.
 It explains the following for each data type: